bdboogie/DarkCourse/posts/comps.md

 - Presented by Norman B Myers this competition is a scratch 36 hole medal stroke play competition played off the white competition tees.
 A list of entrants should be known ahead of play and tees are organised by the Captain to avoid conflict with the weekend medal also taking place on the day of the comp.

 ### DB Mann Trophy
-This is a 36 hole nett medal stroke play competition which takes place over a Saturday and Sunday (cannot be over separate weekends for handicapping reasons)
+~ Medal strokeplay.
+36 holes (over two days).
+White tees.
+HCP Limit: 28 HCP This is a 36 hole nett medal stroke play competition which takes place over a Saturday and Sunday (cannot be over separate weekends for handicapping reasons).

+## Weekend Comps

 ### Carter Foursomes / Presidents Foursomes Qualifying
 ~ Rules: Foursomes medal strokeplay.
 18 holes , white teeas.
 Team made up of one player Hcp 1-15 and the other Hcp 16+.